Labour U-turns on plans for day-one workers’ protection against unfair dismissal

 Ministers have abandoned plans to give workers day-one protection against unfair dismissal in a bid to ensure the Employment Rights Bill makes it through Parliament.

-The Government now intends to introduce the right after six months of service instead – down from the current qualifying period of 24 months – in a U-turn which breaches Labour’s manifesto.
+The Government now intends to introduce the right after six months of service instead – down from the current qualifying period of 24 months – in a U-turn that breaches Labour’s manifesto.

-The legislation has been caught in a stand-off between peers and MPs over the Government’s plan to give workers protection on their first day in a job, as well as measures to ban “exploitative” zero hours contracts.
+The legislation has been caught in a stand-off between peers and MPs over the original proposal to give workers protection on their first day in a job, as well as measures to ban “exploitative” zero hours contracts.

 Business Secretary Peter Kyle insisted the compromise had been found by “unions and the employers” and “it’s not my job to stand in the way of compromise”.